ST Edge AI Core - Command-line Interface

 -t/--type STR

-Indicate the type of the original DL framework when the extension of the model files does not allow inference (see “DL framework detection” section) - Optional
+Indicates the type of the original deep learning (DL) framework when the extension of the model files does not allow inference (see “DL framework detection” section) - Optional

 -w/--workspace DIR